christopherpross/dotnet-backend/CONTRIBUTING.md

 - fix: A bug fix
 - perf: A code change that improves performance
 - refactor: A code change that neither fixes a bug nor adds a feature
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- style: Changes that do not affect the meaning of the code
 - test: Adding missing tests or correcting existing tests

 ## Pull request guidelines